 Deepali Bhandari, Ph.D.
-Assistant Professor, Biochemistry Department of Chemistry and Biochemistry, MLSC-233 California State University Long Beach 1250 Bellflower Blvd., Long Beach, CA-90840
+Associate Professor, Biochemistry Department of Chemistry and Biochemistry, MLSC-233 California State University Long Beach 1250 Bellflower Blvd., Long Beach, CA-90840

 Biosketch B.S./M.S.
 Microbiology, Panjab University Chandigarh, India Ph.D.
 Molecular Biology, Loyola University Chicago Postdoctoral fellowship, HHMI, University of California San Diego